Application for investigator's authority

 The proponent must comply with any conditions imposed by the Coordinator-General in the investigator's authority, which may include a security deposit to cover site remediation or compensation expenses.

-Investigator's authority applicants must pay the fee prescribed in Schedule 1D, Part 2 of the State Development and Public Works Organisation Regulation 2010 (PDF).
+Proponents must pay the Investigator's authority fee prescribed in Schedule 6, Part 2 of the State Development and Public Works Organisation Regulation 2020.

 Fee schedule 1 January 2020 to 31 December 2020

-The fees are adjusted on 1 January each year to reflect movements in the Consumer Price Index (CPI) over the 12 months to 30 September of the previous year.
+The fee is adjusted on 1 January each year to reflect movements in the Consumer Price Index (CPI) over the 12 months to 30 September of the previous year.
 The CPI is based on the all groups index for Brisbane published by the Australian Bureau of Statistics.
 The CPI increase for fees payable in 2020 is 1.9%.